Skip to main content

 Quick answer

 To make a Meccha Chameleon AI video of yourself, upload one selfie to Starrd's MECCHA CHAMELEON IRL template.
 AI body-paints you into a wall of the viral hide-and-seek game, then a first-person seeker hunts the rooms, sweeps past you, double-takes, tags you with a paint dart, and the camo peels off to reveal it's you.
-12 seconds, powered by Seedance 2.0 — free to try, no Steam.
+12 seconds, powered by Seedance 2.0 — 100 credits (about $5.99), no Steam.

 Become the Meccha Chameleon